ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 	Similar results to what this method allows can be achieved by {@link installation/getting-started/quick-start-other#building-the-editor-from-source customizing an existing build} and integrating your custom build.
 This will give faster build times (since CKEditor 5 will be built once and committed), however, it requires maintaining a separate repository and installing the code from that repository into your project (e.g. by publishing a new npm package or using tools like [Lerna](https://github.com/lerna/lerna)).
 This makes it less convenient than the method described in this scenario.
 </info-box>

-First of all, you need to install source packages that you will use.
+First of all, you need to initialize a new project using `npm init`.
+Then, you need to install source packages that you will use.
 If you base your integration on one of the existing builds, you can take them from that build's `package.json` file (see e.g. [classic build's `package.json`](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-build-classic/package.json)).
 At this moment you can choose the editor creator and the features you want.
 Keep in mind, however, that all packages (excluding `@ckeditor/ckeditor5-dev-*`) {@link installation/plugins/installing-plugins#requirements must have the same version as the base editor package}.

 Copy these dependencies to your `package.json` and call `npm install` to install them.
 You can also install them individually.
 An example list of plugins may look like this: